Proposal to provide a local crematorium

 What is being proposed

-Plans are being developed for a modern, discreet, low profile crematorium, set in an attractively landscaped garden of remembrance that complements the surrounding landscape.
-The design will take account of stringent environmental safeguards and include proposals to manage traffic visiting the site.
+A planning application has been submitted for a modern, discreet, low profile crematorium, set in an attractively landscaped garden of remembrance that complements the surrounding landscape.

 The facility will include a ceremony hall that can seat 120 mourners, a waiting room, a flower court, the ability for services to be relayed outside to an undercover area with screens and speakers for large attendances and webcasting technology so that services can be viewed by mourners unable to attend.

-The Council plans to deliver the facility itself so we have control over its design and running, including service quality, timings, price and management of the site.
+The Council plans to deliver and run the facility itself so we have control over its design, service quality, timings, price and management of the site.
 Our intention is to offer services that are appropriately staggered to give mourners more time to pay their respects.

-We would like to hear from the local community, religious and humanist organisations and funeral directors on their experiences of the current situation and on what they would like to see as part of our proposals prior to us submitting a planning application.
+A pre-application consultation was held from 16 October to 8 November to seek feedback from the local community, religious and humanist organisations and funeral directors on their experiences of the current situation and seek feedback on our proposals prior to us submitting a planning application.